gulfiliz/gulfiliz.github.io/_posts/2026-02-27-visibility-over-knowledge.md

 They have accepted smaller reach in exchange for higher quality.

-They have not tried to be maximally visible.
+The goal is not to be maximally visible.
-They have tried to be useful to the people who actually care about what they are saying.
+The goal is to be useful to the people who actually care about what is being said.

 This is the only viable alternative within the current system: